scality/metalk8s/docs/usage/quickstart.rst

 Upgrading from MetalK8s < 0.2.0
 -------------------------------

-The storage configuration changed in a non-backward compatible way on MetalK8s 0.2.0 release.
-The old configuration will trigger an error when the playbook :file:`playbooks/deploy.yml` is run.
+MetalK8s 0.2.0 introduced changes to persistent storage provisioning which are not backwards-compatible with MetalK8s 0.1.
+These changes include:

+- The default LVM VG was renamed from `kubevg` to `vg_metalk8s`.
+- Only *PersistentVolumes* required by MetalK8s services are created by default.
+- Instead of using dictionaries to configure the storage, these are now flattened.

+When a MetalK8s 0.1 configuration is detected, the playbook will report an error.

-An old configuration looking like this
+Given an old configuration looking like this

 .. code-block:: yaml